 - Annotations to make it clear what imports are expected

-- Compile to JS and native with Kotlin
+- Compile some parts to JS and native with Kotlin